-Schools should be appropriately resourced to undertake this work, including funding to provide high quality infrastructure and to attract and retain outstanding teaching staff.
+Western Australia should have a high quality public education system that is accessible to all members of our community and is recognised as among the best in the world.
+Schools should be appropriately resourced, including to provide high quality infrastructure, and to attract and retain outstanding teaching staff.
 The quality of schools and the learning outcomes of students should not be dependent on wealth or location.